Don’t Get Hung Up on the Cost Per Square Foot to Build a House

 Cost Per Square Foot Explained

-‘True cost per square foot’ cannot be properly calculated until your builder has identified absolutely every cost associated with your build, including plans, building materials, labor, bids from subcontractors, lot prep, interior finishes, etc.
+‘True cost per square foot’ cannot be properly calculated until your builder has identified absolutely every cost associated with your build, including plans, building materials, labor cost, bids from subcontractors, lot prep, interior finishes, etc.

 For this reason, ‘true cost per square foot’ usually won’t be available until after the official estimate is drafted.